Educator Testing Requirements

 If you need tutoring for the Foundations of Reading test you can contact Jan Weier at email@example.com to set up an appointment for tutoring.

-For the ACTFL World Language tests, Wisconsin requires both the oral proficiency interview and writing proficiency test.
+For the world language tests, Wisconsin requires both the oral proficiency interview and writing proficiency test.
 The qualifying scores for licensure in Wisconsin on both tests are intermediate high.
-You can find more information about Wisconsin-approved world language assessments here.
+Find more information about Wisconsin-approved world language assessments.